Banky4real/Devops-Project-15/Project-15.md

 ### Specifying path to our generated key and cert in ssl.conf config file
 ![Specifying-path-to-our-key-and-cert-in-ssl-config-file](./Images/Specifying-path-to-our-key-and-cert-in-ssl-config-file.png)

-### Specifying path to our generated key and cert in ssl.conf config file, cganging it from default to our generated key and cert name
+### Specifying path to our generated key and cert in ssl.conf config file, changing it from default to our generated key and cert name
 ![Specifying-path-to-our-key-and-cert-in-ssl-config-file](./Images/Specifying-path-to-our-key-and-cert-in-ssl-config-file.png)

 ### Creating an AMI for each of our instances